 Renovations are almost inevitable and can be highly expensive.
 While purchasing lighting fixtures, side tables, and other things over the years, your client may find they are short on outlets.

-Hence, having additional outlets from the get go will save them time and money.
-Have a chat with your client about this aspect early on for their consent.
+Hence, having additional outlets from the start will save them time and money.
+Discuss this aspect early on with your client for their consent.

 4. Consider Furniture Placement